Children born very prematurely are at risk for cognitive and behavioral problems linked to excess screen time.

 The second annual Pediatric Innovation Showcase brought together pediatric experts and innovators to highlight progress in pediatric device development.

-Stanford Children’s Health launched a new mobile app designed to help patients quickly find a doctor, call for an appointment, access their medical records and navigate the hospital campus.
+Stanford Medicine Children’s Health launched a new mobile app designed to help patients quickly find a doctor, call for an appointment, access their medical records and navigate the hospital campus.

 Kirsten Brown is no ordinary teenager.
 This 16-year-old is a heart transplant patient, a stroke survivor – and a Nike patient-designer with a powerful message of hope and inspiration.